Accessibility statement

 Continuous testing is being handled in-house by our Communications Team and the Public Sector Partnership Services Web Team, through the use of an automated tool known as Silktide.
 This is in addition to utilising the manual skills and experience of staff within the teams.

-Web Editors are being trained to create accessible content.
+Web Editors have received guidance documents and are being trained to create accessible content.

 Preparation of this accessibility statement